akashprak/wafer-fault-prediction/README.md

 EDA is done on the merged dataset.
 - sensor-columns with more than 70% null values is dropped
 - handled outliers
-- certail sensor values are constant for the entire training data, which is dropped.
+- certain sensor values are constant for the entire training data, which is dropped.
-#### Data Transformation
+### Data Transformation
+The training data is highly imbalanced.
+The (-1) values dominate the dataset.
+The dataset is balanced using `SMOTE` oversampler in the `imblearn` library.
+PCA is done on the balanced dataset.
+Note: The trained model is still slightly overfitted since the Good wafer (1) group has very small number of values.
+### Clustering